Co-authored by Hannah Franklin

 However, even for those with many years of accounting experience, understanding what is needed to help your auditors complete your first audit can be overwhelming.
 It is normal to be uncertain about which steps come first, how much work will be required, and what everyone can do to make the audit as productive and effective as possible.

-Here are some steps that successful companies take to make their first financial statement audit run smoothly, and ways an external audit can help prepare businesses for continued success in the future:
+Here are steps that successful companies take to make their first financial statement audit run smoothly, and ways an external audit can help prepare businesses for continued success:

 First, it is essential to have a good handle on the period under audit, and just how long your first financial statement audit is likely to take.
 Keep in mind, your first audit is likely to take more time than those that follow, as your auditors will need to spend some time gaining a thorough understanding of your business and its unique processes and systems.